 The Expats’ Guide to Moving to Portugal

 For many expats, life in Portugal can’t be beaten.
 From students to digital nomads to retirees, everyone seems to love Portugal’s climate, culture, and easy connections.
 Small wonder!
-Average temperatures in Lisbon fluctuate between a pleasant 74°F degrees in July and a moderate 52°F degrees in January.
-Portugal has food, wine (and, of course, Port), music, dance, and outdoor adventure opportunities that rival any destination.
+Average temperatures in Lisbon fluctuate between a pleasant 78°F degrees in July and a moderate 56°F degrees in January, according to Accuweather.
+Portugal has food, wine (and, of course, port), music, dance, and outdoor adventure opportunities that rival any destination.
 Plus, the country offers short hops to Europe and North Africa, not to mention some of the continent’s fastest flights to North America.
 But, of course, in order to enjoy everything the country has to offer, you first have to get there.
 That means planning and plenty of paperwork for everyone moving to Portugal.

 Legal Requirements for Moving to Portugal